 Jo is a retired nurse whose writing grew from a desire to educate her sons about something she knew little of herself…farming.
-The Prairie Alphabet (Tundra 1992), illustrated by Yvette Moore, has been a Canadian bestseller for over 20 years.
-Other books are Estelle and the Self-Esteem Machine (Red Deer, 1993), Grampa’s Alkali (Red Deer 1993), A Prairie Sampler, and The Prairie Year (1994)
+A Prairie Alphabet (Tundra 1992), illustrated by Yvette Moore, has been a Canadian bestseller for over 20 years.
+Other books are Heartland: A Prairie Sampler (Tundra 2002), A Prairie Year (Tundra 2001), From Far and Wide (Tundra 2000), Estelle and the Self-Esteem Machine (Red Deer Press, 1993) and Grampa’s Alkali (Red Deer Press 1993).

 Judith Benson, Saskatoon (Robin from 2000-2011, now living in Salmon Arm, B.C.)

 Judith retired from elementary teaching in 2002 and took up writing for children.
-Her books are: The Noise in Grandma’s Attic (1998), Butterfly Garden (1999).
+Her books are: The Noise in Grandma’s Attic (1998 and Butterfly Garden (1999), both published by Hodgpog.

 Adele Dueck , Lucky Lake (Robin from 1990-2016)